 - excellent writing and editing skills, with a thorough knowledge of spelling, grammar and vocabulary

-- a good understanding of the processes involved in publishing a newspaper, magazine, book or website
+- a good understanding of the processes involved in publishing print and online content

 - an understanding of the audience and what people want to read